harumuki/thorsten-hans.com/_posts/2017-02-23-standard-angular-pipes-and-ng-translate.md

 ## Creating proxy pipes

 Internally all the formatting Pipes from *Angular* are using static classes like `DateFormatter` instead of relying on DI.
 Because of this and because some initial validation and transforming is also implemented in the transform method itself, the best solution is to create a kind of proxy pipe.
-Having everything under control, you’ve just to ensure that both, the **selector** and the parameter handling for the **transform** method are identical to the original Pipe offered by the framework.
+Having everything under control, you've just to ensure that both, the **selector** and the parameter handling for the **transform** method are identical to the original Pipe offered by the framework.

-The following snippet demonstrates how to implement a Proxy for *Angular’s* `DatePipe`:
+The following snippet demonstrates how to implement a Proxy for *Angular's* `DatePipe`:

 ```typescript
 import { DatePipe } from '@angular/common';